The Standard Model effective field theory at work: Beyond the Standard Model phenomenology with SMEFT

 Next, we want to perform the one-loop matching.
 Since the entire computations is rather lengthy and the full results are shown in~\cite{Gherardi:2020det}, we focus here only on the contributions to the leptonic dipole operators

 which can only be generated at loop level.
 We choose to use on-shell matching, which allows us to single out the dipole matching contributions, for which the relevant diagrams are shown in Fig.~\ref{fig:S1-loop}.
 The first four rows display the diagrams of the UV theory, whereas the diagram in the last row is the only EFT diagram.
 Recall that, since we employ the method of regions, we only have to consider EFT tree diagrams with one-loop coefficients, but no loop diagrams.
+After expanding in the hard loop-momentum region and performing the Dirac algebra, including the application of the spinor equations of motions and the Gordon identity, the diagrams in the third and fourth row provide a local contribution to the leptonic dipole operators.
 If we had chosen off-shell matching instead, we had to consider further topologies that do not directly match onto the dipole, but do contribute to it only after applying field redefinitions to reduce the Green's basis to the Warsaw basis.
 However, it is not straight forward to identify which topologies to consider, which is why we choose to work out this explicit contribution on-shell.\footnote{In the case of off-shell matching we could also neglect the diagrams in the third and fourth row of Fig.~\ref{fig:S1-loop}, since we only have to consider 1LPI diagrams.
 Their contribution would be shifted to the additional operators in the Green's basis that reduce to the dipole by applying field redefinitions, such that the final results of both methods agree.}

 Computing and equating the amplitudes corresponding to the diagrams shown in Fig.~\ref{fig:S1-loop}, where for the UV amplitudes we only keep the terms with the Lorentz structure matching that of the dipole, since the remaining terms will match onto other operators of the Warsaw basis that we are not interested in, we find at~$\mathcal{O}(M_{S}^{-2})$